-In today's era, when nearly everyone carries a cell phone on a regular basis, the sudden, initially inexplicable lack of signal can often serve as an early tip-off that our characters have found themselves Trapped in Another World.
+In today's era, when nearly everyone carries a cell phone on a regular basis, the sudden, initially inexplicable lack of signal can serve as an early tip-off that our characters have become Trapped in Another World.
 Maybe they're on an alien planet, an alternate universe, or have time-travelled into the past — in any case, there are no communication towers anywhere.
-Obviously this also applies to other communication devices such as radios, the Internet etc.
+This can also happen with other communication devices such as radios, the Internet, GPS etc.

 - In Cross Ange, when Ange and Tusk accidentally warp to the original, After the End Earth, the first weird thing they notice (apart from the ruins) is a complete radio silence all around them.